 I had an outing Tuesday, to the Indian Wells Tennis Garden for the big-deal tournament that's held there each early March.

-I mean there is nothing INHERENTLY wrong with a 30-year-old couple identically dressed in fake beekeeper hats, or shaggy hairdos on women with a visor plunked in the middle so the hair falls over and around it in a Cousin Itt kind of way that is actually quite creepy, or head-to-toe golf attire, or plastic surgery.
+I mean there is nothing INHERENTLY wrong with a 30-year-old couple identically dressed in fake beekeeper hats, or shaggy hairdos on women with a visor plunked in the middle so the hair falls over and around it like a Cousin Itt, or head-to-toe golf attire, or plastic surgery.
 (I of course was dressed in head-to-toe black including a pair of utterly inappropriate pointy ankle boots (the temperature was 84) and looked like a refugee from East Poland).

 On the instant, I accepted what I could not change.
 I conceded to my innermost self what my perpetually tormented, faux-victim soul has all my life resisted.